 Great Day of Prayers – Fourth Friday after Easter

 Whit Monday – Day after Pentecost

 Second Day of Christmas Day – December 26

-For additional information, contact NNRoad to help successfully expand your business to Denmark and other international destinations!
+For additional information, contact NNRoad to help successfully hire employees through HR outsourcing and expand your business to Denmark!